-Because it turns out that hitting each other is actually quite difficult with R/C planes, even when you have six planes in the air and you're all trying to make contact.
+Because it turns out that hitting each other is actually quite difficult with R/C planes, even when you have a bunch of planes in the air and you're all trying to make contact.
 That's still a lot of sky volume compared to the size of the planes, and as anyone who's flown R/C knows, it's hard to tell exactly how far away your plane is even if you can see it in the other two dimensions.

 Although combat wings are light, they're also quite fast and maneuverable.
 They have brushless outrunner motors and great big elevons with high control throw.
-These things fly beautifully -- you can do normal aerobatics with them too, but flip to high rates and give it some throttle and you can reverse directions in barely a wingspan.
+These things fly wonderfully -- you can do normal aerobatics with them too, but flip to high rates and give it some throttle and you can reverse directions in barely a wingspan.
 Part of why I like combat so much is that the wings are so beautiful to watch as they twist and dive.

 videos of a combat meet we had in '08 at Sunnyvale Baylands.